ch4dwick/terraform-devops/README.md

 terraform apply
 ```

-Recommend only the lead DevOps has permissions to apply changes.
+It is recommended only the lead DevOps has permissions to apply changes.

 Note: Updates are NOT guaranteed.
 Depending on the resource, it will either be updated or recreated (destroy & create).

 ## Typical workflow

-1. Create new branch prefixed with the target account the changes will be implemented.
+1. Create new branch prefixed with the target account where the changes will be applied.
-2. Create/Update terraform scripts.
+2. Create/Update terraform scripts as needed.
 3. Run terraform plan to verify changes.
-(DevOps with full read only access can execute)
+(DevOps with full read-only access)
 4. Push changes.
 5. Create & Submit PR for review.
-6. Once merged, worfklow is triggered that runs terraform plan and pushes it to the repository in tfplan/\*\*
+6. Once merged, pr-closed.yaml action is triggered and runs terraform plan then pushes it to the repository in tfplan/\*\*

-- Thie Github action will generate the tfplan file but NOT execute it yet.
+- The Github action will generate the tfplan file but NOT execute it yet.
 For convenience, the tfplan output can be viewed in your [actions](actions/workflows/pr-closed.yaml).

-### Optional: if senior DevOps needs to test locally.
+### Optional: If the Senior DevOps needs to test locally.

 7. Pull latest from main branch.
 8. Review plan file.
-9. Once confirmed, stable commit is tagged for deployment.
-If not, then revise plan from source branch.
+9. Once confirmed, the commit is tagged for deployment.
+If not, revise the plan from source branch, NEVER the main branch as any correction needs to generate a new *.tfplan.

-- Tagging a commit will trigger the apply action and execute the changes to the target account.
+- Tagging a commit will trigger the tf-apply.yaml action and apply the changes to the target account.
+The action can be cancelled as long as the apply process is not in progress.
+Avoid terminating the action when it is at this step as this can lead to a corrupted state.

 # Via GitHub Actions